karlosss/swisspair-python/README.md

 # swisspair-python

-A python client for https://github.com/karlosss/swisspair.
+A python client for https://github.com/karlosss/swisspair - algorithm to pair players according to the Swiss system (not only) for Magic: The Gathering

 ## Requirements